 Have you ever opened your utility bill only to look at the total and cringe?
-For us, that is the water bill.
+For us, that’s the water bill.
+It’s not that we use a lot of water.
 Water is just plain expensive around here.
-We use less and pay more than friends in other parts of the country.
+We use less and pay more than friends in other parts of the country, so those high bills are frustrating.
 That started us on our quest to save money on utilities.

 Heat (Gas or Electric)

-Do you have obvious drafts in your home?
-Seal or block them with weatherstripping, window film, or a door snake.
+If you live in an older house, chances are you have drafts coming from windows, doors, or who-knows-where.
+If that is the case, seal or block them with weatherstripping, window film, or a door snake.

 Water is the big one for me, mostly because it is usually the highest bill we have.
 So what to do?